CliqueGamesLLC/HWLink/README.md

 2. Name it: `HWLinkUI` (or any name you prefer).
 3. Attach the UI script: `HWLink.ts`
    - Click "Add Script" → Select "HWLink.ts".
-4. In the Properties panel, update `discordLinkText` to be the url to your Discord Server.
+4. In the Properties panel, you can customize the UI:
+   - `welcomeHeaderText`: Title text.
+   - `welcomeSubheaderText`: Subtitle text.
+   - `discordLinkText`: URL to your Discord Server (e.g., "hwlink.io/myworld").
+   - `discordCommandText`: Channel where users should type Discord Commands.
+   - `successMessageText`: What is shown after valid verification.
+   - `backgroundColor`: Background color.
+   - `textColor`: Text color.
+   - `accentColor`: Main theme color.
 5. Make sure `HWLink.ts` is running in **Local Mode**, not Default.
 6. Position the UIGizmo in your world:
    - Place it where players can easily interact with it.